President Obama’s Farewell Speech Glossed Over A Squandered Legacy [Opinion]

 — BET (@BET) January 11, 2017

 But apologize he did not.
-Instead his farewell speech painted a rosy picture of “walking in thy enemy’s shoes” to gain perspective of the opposition.
+Instead, his farewell speech painted a rosy picture of “walking in thy enemy’s shoes” to gain perspective of the opposition.
 And again, he took credit for killing bin Laden, whose body was thrown into the sea instead of being taken back to the United States for identification purposes.

 The most ironic part of Obama’s farewell speech is the part where he, a Constitutional expert, told the audience that terrorists “cannot defeat America unless we betray our Constitution and our principles in the fight.”
 Yet, President Obama has violated our Constitution multiple times throughout his presidency.

 In 2011, he killed a 16-year-old American boy named Abdulrahman al-Awlaki via drone strike without due process or benefit of a trial.
 In fact, the teenager wasn’t even on any official kill list.
-According to The Atlantic, when asked how the Obama administration could justify such a killing, then press secretary Robert Gibbs callously blamed the young man’s father, who was also an American citizen killed without due process in a targeted drone strike two weeks earlier.
+According to the Atlantic, when asked how the Obama administration could justify such a killing, then press secretary Robert Gibbs callously blamed the young man’s father, who was also an American citizen killed without due process in a targeted drone strike two weeks earlier.

 “I would suggest that you should have a far more responsible father if they are truly concerned about the well being of their children.
 I don’t think becoming an al Qaeda jihadist terrorist is the best way to go about doing your business.”

 And Obama’s farewell speech didn’t mention his penchant for drone strikes.
 In April 2015, the New York Times published a report in which the administrated admitted that there are times when innocent civilian non-combatants die in drone strikes, and the government has made it exceedingly difficult to obtain information on specific strikes, despite Obama’s original vow for a more transparent government.
-Yet experts claim the number of civilian deaths the Obama administration has owned up to — 116 — is at least six times lower than the true number.
+Experts claim the number of civilian deaths the Obama administration has owned up to — 116 — is at least six times lower than the true number.
 The Bureau of Investigative Journalism puts the actual number of non-combatants killed via drone strikes between 380 and 801 based on reports from local and international journalists.

 Obama’s farewell speech ignored the nine cases his administration has prosecuted against whistleblowers like Chelsea Manning, who risked her freedom and life to send damning videos of questionable airstrikes and hundreds of thousands of documents to WikiLeaks.
 She was ultimately court-martialed and sent to military prison for 35 years.
 President Obama has declined to pardon Manning.